Keyboard warrior: In China

-In China, for nearly a decade, the term jianpanxia (键盘侠 (jiànpánxiá)) refers to people make abusive or aggressive posts without revealing their identities.
+In China, for nearly a decade, the term 键盘侠 (jiànpán-xiá, keyboard knight) refers to people who make abusive or aggressive posts without revealing their identities.
 The term has often been used by state media to criticize those who speak up online without acting with a sense of justice when facing real-life situations, as well as those who, even by voicing legitimate criticisms, are seen to unfairly criticize the Party-state.

 Other

 US president Donald Trump has praised his supporters as "great keyboard warriors", calling them, "far more brilliant" than anyone working in the advertising industry.